Honda: Aircraft

 Honda has also pioneered new technology in its HA-420 HondaJet, manufactured by its subsidiary Honda Aircraft Company, which allows new levels of reduced drag, increased aerodynamics and fuel efficiency thus reducing operating costs.

 Mountain bikes

 Honda has also built a downhill racing bicycle known as the Honda RN-01.
 It is not available for sale to the public.
 The bike has a gearbox, which replaces the standard derailleur found on most bikes.

 Honda has hired several people to pilot the bike, among them Greg Minnaar.
 The team is known as Team G Cross Honda.

+Rockets

+In 2019, Honda began development of rocket engines.
+In June 2025, Honda successfully conducted a launch and landing test of an reusable launch vehicle in Taiki, Hokkaido.
+Honda has stated that they aim to make a sub-orbital spaceflight in 2029.

 Former products

 Solar cells

 Honda's solar cell subsidiary company Honda Soltec (Headquarters: Kikuchi-gun, Kumamoto; President and CEO: Akio Kazusa) started sales throughout Japan of thin-film solar cells for public and industrial use on October 24, 2008, after selling solar cells for residential use in October 2007.
 Honda announced in the end of October 2013 that Honda Soltec would cease business operations in the Spring of 2014 except for support for existing customers and the subsidiary would be dissolved.